piersfinlayson/software-defined-retro-rom/docs/FAQ.md

 ## Programming and Flashing

-**Q: How do I flash firmware to SDRR?**
+**Q: How do I flash firmware to One ROM?**

-A: Connect your programmer's CLK, DIO, and GND lines to SDRR, then run:
+A: Connect your programmer's CLK, DIO, and GND lines to One ROM, then run:

 ```bash
 STM=f411re CONFIG=config/c64.mk make run